08Aristodemus24/auto-job-app-sender/documents/interview-flow.md

 ```
 - `this is much performatn than the latter because rather than joining all potential rows of the tables that have the same department id and then filtering them right after, we immediately filter the rows that have a certain department id while also joining these rows to the other tables corresponding rows with the same department id, making it scalable and efficient`

-* what to do when having conflicting ideas with other members?
+* what do you do when having conflicting ideas with other members?
 ```
 similar to the previous answer of having certain justifications for the code I write I would do the ff:
 1. know the idea I have in mind and want implemented